Strobesstrobes

 Is WPA3 actually more secure, and how do you test it?

-WPA2-Enterprise (802.1X) is where it gets interesting.
-If clients don't strictly validate the RADIUS server certificate, a rogue RADIUS server (hostapd-wpe, eaphammer) harvests the MSCHAPv2 challenge-response, which you crack offline to recover the user's domain credentials, often the same ones that unlock Active Directory.
-The fix is server-certificate validation and, ideally, EAP-TLS with client certs.
-Because wireless exposure shifts as APs and clients change, the continuous approach in agentic pentesting complements periodic on-site Wi-Fi assessments.
+WPA2-Enterprise (802.1X) is where it gets serious.
+If clients do not strictly validate the RADIUS server certificate, a rogue RADIUS server harvests the MSCHAPv2 challenge-response, which you crack offline to recover domain credentials, often the same ones that authenticate to Active Directory.

 Strobes insight

-A WPA2 test really answers one question: is the pre-shared key in a wordlist?
+A WPA2 test answers one question: is the pre-shared key in a wordlist?
 A 12-plus character random passphrase defeats offline cracking outright.
 The cheapest wireless fix you have is a strong key and WPA3-only mode.

 Frequently asked questions